IQ Archive

 FAQ: The Alien Intellect

-Conclusion: The Alien Intellect
+Conclusion: The Starman

-David Bowie remains the gold standard for artistic intelligence.
 He proved that true creativity is a rigorous analytical process.
-In the IQ Archive, he stands as the representative of Conceptual and Predictive Genius—the man who saw the 21st century coming and sang us the soundtrack for our arrival.
-He taught us that intelligence is not just about knowing the answers; it’s about asking better questions.
+He didn’t just wait for inspiration; he built systems (like the Cut-Up technique or the Personas) to generate it.
+In the IQ Archive, he stands as the representative of Predictive Genius—the man who saw the 21st century coming, restructured his finances to survive it, and sang us the soundtrack for our arrival.
+He taught us that we can be heroes, if just for one day.

 ← Back to Archive